Funpy97/pickdb/README.md

     """ Get the list of the id where 'Name' is 'David' """ id_list = table.records_id({'Name': 'David'})

-    """ Update the 'Email' to 'example2@test.com' for each id in the list_id """
+    """ Update the 'Email' with 'example2@test.com' for each id in the id_list """
     for _id in id_list:
         table.update(_id, {'Email': 'example2@test.com'}, syncsave=False)